Using PouchDB for Offline/Data Sync

 Scott Peters Articles, Databases, Development Technologies & Tools, Python 1 Comment

-Attention: The following article was published over 12 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.Ah, the WITH statement.
-A (mostly) loved holdover from such languages as Python and VB(A) that still finds some questionable use today in JavaScript.
-It was easy to use and could save …
+Attention: This article was published over 13 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.Ah, the WITH statement.
+A (mostly) loved holdover from such languages as Python and VB(A) that still finds some questionable use today in JavaScript. …

 MongoDB Geo-Spatial Mobile Demo